WillTheWA/raytracing/README.md

-# raytracing
+# Project Overview
-Implementation of basic raytracing using c.
+This is an implementation of raytracing completed in C.